AdrishikharChowdhury/Banking-System/README.md

 # 🏦 Python Bank Management System

-A **modular, file-based terminal application** for managing bank operations.
+A **modular, PostgreSQL-backed terminal application** for managing bank operations.
 This project supports creating, updating, authenticating, saving, and deleting bank accounts, along with generating account statements and transaction histories — all securely handled in Python.

 ---